 Any drugs which the RN orders and dispenses must be covered by nurse protocol.
 The following drugs are to be covered by nurse protocols: Dangerous Drugs means any dangerous drug as defined in O.C.G.A. § 16-13-71 but does not include any controlled substance or Schedule I controlled substance.
+Dangerous drugs are required to bear upon the package the words "Caution Federal Law Prohibits Dispensing Without Prescription," "Rx Only" or words of like import.
+These drugs may also be referred to as "Legend" drugs.

-Dispense means to issue one or more doses of any drug in a suitable container with appropriate labeling for subsequent administration to, or use by, a patient.
+1 Dispense means to issue one or more doses of any drug in a suitable container with appropriate labeling for subsequent administration to, or use by, a patient.
 O. C.G.A. § 43-34-23 (a) (3.1)

-O. C.G.A. § 43-34-23
+2 O. C.G.A. § 43-34-23